maxdeviant/degree/Assignment_6.md

 The second stage is when the target acts on the phish.
 Once this occurs, the target has almost certainly been convinced that the phish is legitimate.
 It is during this stage that the target makes the transition to victim, as they are now playing into the hands of the phishers.
 In this step, the now-victim will follow through with the instructions given in stage one.

-Traditionally, this step is compromised of having the victim reply to the phish with the sensitive information that is being requested, such as account passwords, bank account numbers or PINs, or the answers to account recovery questions.
+Traditionally, this step is composed of having the victim reply to the phish with the sensitive information that is being requested, such as account passwords, bank account numbers or PINs, or the answers to account recovery questions.

-In more advanced phishing attempts, rather than replying to the email directly, as many users have been warned against, the victim will be prompted to go to a website to perform the same task.
+Due to users being warned about replying to suspicious emails, more advanced phishing attempts will prompt victims to navigate to a website to perform the same task.
 These websites are carefully constructed to look as similar to their legitimate counterparts as possible, with the differences nigh-invisible to someone not looking for discrepancies on the page.

 Once the victim has been successfully directed to the page, the phishers will request the same kind of information from the victim, but instead of simply replying to an email, the victim will fill out some form on the site, which will hand over the requested information on submission.